i18next/i18next-gitbook/overview/first-setup-help.md

 i18next
   .use(backend)
   .init({
-    // initImmediate: false, // setting initImediate to false, will load the resources synchronously ...opts,
+    // initAsync: false, // setting initAsync to false, will load the resources synchronously ...opts,
     ...yourOptions
   }); // yourOptions should not include backendOptions!